If you spit out the first words that come to mind when you hear Mendoza, they’re probably words like Malbec, wine, and mas vino por favor.

 The layout is easy to follow, with one main square, Plaza Independencia, in the center of the city surrounded by 4 complimentary plazas on each corner.

-Don’t miss Parque San Martin to unwind on a sunny afternoon.
+Don’t miss the huge Parque San Martin to unwind on a sunny afternoon.

 Where to Stay in Mendoza